jordandeklerk/pyloo/README.md

 [![Last commit](https://img.shields.io/github/last-commit/jordandeklerk/pyloo)](https://github.com/jordandeklerk/pyloo/graphs/commit-activity)
 [![Python version](https://img.shields.io/badge/3.10%20%7C%203.11%20%7C%203.12-blue)](https://www.python.org/)

-__pyloo__ is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
+__pyloo__ is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models, with advanced features for PyMC models.
 This package has an R twin [loo](https://github.com/stan-dev/loo).
 <br><br>
 > ⚠️ **Note**: This project is in active development and not all features from the R package have been implemented yet.
 While the core functionality is available, some advanced features are still being developed.